lihaoyun6/QuickRecorder/README_en.md

 ### Features/Usage:
 - Written using SwiftUI, it is small and lightweight.
 The software is only about 4MB in size and does not have any redundant functions.

-- Supports many features of ScreenCapture Kit: single/multi-window tracking recording, App recording, up to 240FPS, etc.
+- Supports window recording, App recording and other modes; supports internal sound recording, mouse highlighting, hiding desktop files and other features.
 - QuickRecorder will display the main panel after startup.
 And you can click the Dock bar icon to call it out any time.
 - After starting recording, QuickRecorder will display a recording indicator in the menu bar, and you can pause or check the recording duration at any time.
 - More features are being developed...